 All batteries except for alkaline must be disposed of as hazardous waste.
-These batteries include lead-acid, nickel-cadmium, lithium, mercury and silver oxide.
-They are found in calculators, uninterruptible power supplies, cameras, in some laboratory instruments, emergency lighting, laptop calculators, etc and are usually rechargeable.
-When these batteries are removed from service they need to be labeled “Universal Waste Batteries” and marked with the date removed from service.
+These batteries include lead-acid, nickel-cadmium, lithium, mercury, and silver oxide.
+They are found in calculators, uninterruptible power supplies, cameras, in some laboratory instruments, emergency lighting, laptop calculators, etc., and are usually rechargeable.
+When these batteries are removed from service, they need to be labeled "Universal Waste Batteries" and marked with the date removed from service.
 Contact UNM Recycling at 277-1681 to have batteries picked up.

 - Carefully remove the lamp from the light fixture to minimize the possibility of breaking it.

 - Place the lamp in a cardboard box into which it can fit entirely and tape the box closed.
-If the box is reopened to add more lamps, it must be immediately retaped closed.
+If the box is reopened to add more lights, it must be immediately retaped closed.

 - Call UNM Recycling at 277-1681 when you are ready to have the box of lamps picked up.

 - If a mercury-containing lamp breaks, cleanup should be carried out as follows: